micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 6.md

 "Moreover, concerning a foreigner, who is not of Your people Israel, but has come from a far country for the sake of Your great name and Your mighty hand and Your outstretched arm, when they come and pray in this temple;

 ###### 33
-then hear from heaven Your dwelling place, and do according to all for which the foreigner calls to You, that all peoples of the earth may know Your name and fear You, as _do_ Your people Israel, and that they may know that [^d]this temple which I have built is called by Your name.
+then hear from heaven Your dwelling place, and do according to all for which the foreigner calls to You, that all peoples of the earth may know Your name and fear You, as _do_ Your people Israel, and that they may know that this temple which I have built is called by Your name.

 ###### 34
 "When Your people go out to battle against their enemies, wherever You send them, and when they pray to You toward this city which You have chosen and the temple which I have built for Your name,